microsoft/azure-pipelines-jira/tutorial.md

 Let us see it in action E2E.

-1. Make a smart commit in GitHub referring a Jira issue.
+1. Make a commit in GitHub including the Jira issue key in the commit message.
+In case you are using pull requests, the issue key can be included in the pull request title as well.
+This ensures the commit, branch and pull request are linked with the issue and shown in the development panel.

     ![commit](./images/commit.png)

 1. It would automatically trigger the CI/CD pipeline in Azure Pipelines.

     ![triggered release](./images/release.png)